 It can be difficult to decide on a type of architecture but the reasons for choosing vernacular architecture are primarily based on its characteristics.
 However, today, the reasons for using vernacular architecture is different than it was before.

 People now choose vernacular architecture because it is simple, affordable, and a great way to choose minimalism.
-So if this sounds like you then you may be interested in getting into vernacular architecture.
+If this sounds like you then you may want to become part of the vernacular architecture family.

-If you aren’t a minimalist but are still interested and you don’t know why then it’s probably because you enjoy appreciating culture.
+If you aren’t a minimalist but still like vernacular architecture, you can still find a place.
+This means that you appreciate culture.
 Vernacular architecture is a wonderful way to do this staying true to your region.